Keyword Clustering: The Ultimate Guide to SEO Success

 Once you know which groups work for you, check-mark and export them to your project.
 Under the project’s settings, you can create and name your own clusters, as well as add comments to any keyword.
 There’s no automation in how to distribute the groups across the website’s pages: you can create several pages to cover a large keyword cluster, as well as combine a few clusters.

-Just enter your seed keyword (the one most relevant to your website topic or business niche) to get a list of keywords and phrases organized into topically related clusters.
+Just enter your seed keyword (the one most relevant to your website topic or business niche) to get a list of secondary keywords and phrases organized into topically related clusters.

 Each keyword cluster consists of 10 terms that are semantically close to the keyword with the largest search volume in the cluster.
 Suggested terms come along with important SEO (search volume and difficulty) and PPC metrics (CPC and competition).